-General Procedures for the Master's Degree

-Students in the Human Development and Family Studies (HDFS) Master's program take two theories courses (Theories of Human Development and Family Theories), research methods, two statistics courses (Quantitative Methods I and II), and an Introduction to Graduate Studies in HDFS.
+This section outlines procedures for the master's program; in the next section, procedures are discussed for the Accelerated Bachelor's to Master's program.
+Students in the Human Development and Family Studies Master's program take two theories courses (Theories of Human Development and Family Theories), research methods, two statistics courses (Quantitative Methods I and II), and an Introduction to Graduate Studies in HDFS.
 All students are required to complete a research-based thesis and at least 6 hours of thesis research (HDFS 6000).
-Beyond these requirements, almost half of the credit hours in the program(15 of 37) are electives, so students may tailor the program to their own needs and interests.
+Beyond these requirements, almost half of the credit hours in the program (15 of 37) are electives, so students may tailor the program to their own needs and interests.

-The departmental and graduate school forms for the Master's degree can be found on the following websites:
+The departmental and graduate school forms for the master's degree can be found on the following websites: